-Explaining what suddenly emerged as an increasingly important part of economic life and thought, he describes the market as a "meeting place for the purpose of barter or buying and selling."
+Explaining what suddenly emerged as an increasingly important part of economic life and thought, he describes the market as a "meeting place for the purpose of barter or buving and selling23."
 These activities are dependent on a market pattern or mechanism in order to be able to produce prices.
 The market pattern, related to the motive of truck and barter, produces its own institution: the market.
 According to this logic, society must adjust to this system and thus be shaped in a way so the market system can function in accordance with its own laws and principles.
-This is only possible in a market society, with the market becoming the driving force behind the entire economy, which bears consequences for society as a whole and results in a devaluation of society to being merely an "adjunct to the market".
+This is only possible in a market society, with the market becoming the driving force behind the entire economy, which bears consequences for the society as a whole and results in a devaluation of the society to being merely an "adjunct to the market24."
 Consequently, in order to allow the functioning of the market, social relations are embedded in the economic system rather than the other way around, leading to market patterns and laws governing our entire system.
 Polanyi's description of the reality the introduction of the market created still very much corresponds to the reality we live in, even though written over half a century ago.

-Polanyi then turns to an extensive explanation of what he considers to be The Great Transformation: a transformation of such huge extent, encompassing not only the sphere of economy but deeply influencing society as well as politics.
+Polanvi then turns to an extensive explanation of what he considers to be The Great Transformation: a transformation of such huge extent, encompassing not only the sphere of economy but deeply influencing society as well as politics.
 This transformation, initiated by the Industrial Revolution in Great Britain in the late 18th century, ultimately turned the world into the market society that is predominant today.
-In order to fully comprehend the changes society underwent during that period, we have to briefly engage with the developments this brought along.
-With the establishment of machinery for production, introduced by the merchants but ultimately requiring the factory-system to be set up, importance shifted from commerce to industry at the end of the 18th century.
-The big change industrialisation brought along for market-thinking was based on a set of assumptions, the main one being that order in the production and distribution of goods is ensured by price alone.
-The fact that production came to be organised in the form of buying and selling finally resulted in the creation of an 'artificial' market economy.
-The fact that production came to be organised in the form of buying and selling finally resulted in the creation of an 'artificial' market economy.
+In order to fully comprehend the changes society underwent during that period. we have to briefly engage with the developments this brought along.
+With the establishment of machinery for production, introduced by the merchants but ultimately requiring the factory-system to be set up, importance shifted from commerce to industry at the end of the 18th century25.
+The big change industrialisation brought along for marketthinking was based on a set of assumptions, the main one being that order in the production and distribution of goods is ensured by price alone.
+The fact that production came to be organised in the form of buying and selling finally resulted in the creation of an "artificial" market economy26.